scattering/beamtime/README.rst

 implementing scrape.

 To extend this effectively, you will have to understand the python regular expression parser.
-In particular, not that we are using the pattern (.*?) to match a date, and match.group(1) to extract it.
+In particular, note that we are using the pattern (.*?) to match a date, and match.group(1) to extract it.
 The parenthesis cause everything matched within them to be returned as a group, and the question mark limits it to the shortest possible match.